hatarakumono/scrapy-seleniumbase/scrapy_seleniumbase/README.rst

 Installation
 ============

-:code:`scrapy-selenium-grid` is available on PyPI and can be installed with :code:`pip`:
+:code:`scrapy-seleniumbase` is available on PyPI and can be installed with :code:`pip`:

 .. code-block:: sh

-  pip install scrapy-selenium-grid
+  pip install scrapy-seleniumbase

 Activation